- Create an account with local online exchange

 - Wire transfer foreign currency to an exchange that deals with that foreign currency (if the exchange allows this)

 You reduce such risks through an online exchange.
-On top of this, as more online exchanges pop up, each will offer different features or enhancements.
 Most exchanges now:

 - provide real-time pricing